 Franklin: "Mr. Harkness, you're the writer on the FF comic book these days, and it would be nice if you could write a comic to let everyone know my daddy's really a good guy—and this was all a mistake."

 Englehart/Harkness: "I'll try.
 But it might take a better man than me to straighten out this mess."

-- Little Women: Louisa May Alcott was pressured to hook up Laurie and Jo by both fans and her editor.
+Older Than Radio: Louisa May Alcott, author of Little Women, was pressured to hook up Laurie and Jo by both fans and her editor.
 After divulging her disappointment in her fans to her journals since she felt that they were missing the point (she had actually intended for Jo to remain unmarried but happy and professionally successful), Alcott created the character Professor Fritz Bhaer as Jo's Big Brother Mentor and later love interest and hooked Laurie up with Jo's younger sister Amy, just to piss off the fans. ("I won't marry Jo to Laurie to please anybody").
 Shipping has always been Serious Business, even without the Internet.

-- Writers doing Star Trek tie in novels have numerous rules they must follow, laid down by CBS Studios and the publisher.
+Writers doing Star Trektie in novels had numerous rules they had to follow in the late eighties and early nineties.
 One of these is that regardless of how many books they write, they may not have their own continuing characters.
-Diane Duane, among other authors, carefully ignored this rule when writing her series of Trek novels and created her own supporting cast among the crew of the Enterprise, including Ensign Naraht (the first Horta in Star Fleet) and Kítílk/Kísítílk, an alien physicist resembling a glass spider.
+Diane Duane, among other authors, carefully ignored this rule when writing her series of Trek novels and created her own supporting cast among the crew of the Enterprise, including Ensign Naraht (the first Horta in Star Fleet) and K’t’lk/K’s’t’lk, an alien physicist resembling a glass spider.

 Live Action TV